SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_cpc_secondary_sdio_freertos/readme.md

 ```

-9. Apply the patch located in resources/cpcd.patch.

-10. Open a new terminal window and follow the below commands from /dameon/ directory:
+9. Open a new terminal window and follow the below commands from /dameon/ directory:

 ```
 a. mkdir build